 3. Can I mingle with locals?

 It is quite hard to do so unless you speak Korean, but you will have several chances to meet locals, especially during festivities.
 Many North Koreans do not speak English.
-When visiting places you will encounter local citizens and we do encourage the North Korean tour guides to enable you to communicate with them.
+When visiting places you will encounter local citizens and we always encourage the North Korean tour guides to enable you to communicate with them.
+One of our top priorities is to allow travellers to see as much as possible, and within the limits set, of ordinary life in North Korea.
 However, we do not encourage asking them or the tour guides sensitive questions.
+Our groups tend to be small, with an average of less than 10 people, and we have developed excellent relationship with our Korean partners and Korean guides throughout the years.
+We believe this to be key in allowing for more flexibilty in our programs and enabling us to offer greater contact with Koreans.

 4. How about pictures?
-Can I take as many as I like?
+Can I take as many as I like when travelling to North Korea?

 Your guides will tell you when you are not allowed to take pictures.
-This will be mainly in certain areas in and accessing the DMZ as well as on the train ride to Pyongyang from Beijing.
+This will be mainly in certain areas in and accessing the DMZ.
 Please do respect what the guides tell you to do and restrain yourself from taking pictures of places/scenes they ask you not to.
 Your pictures will more than likely be checked upon your departure and your guides may get into trouble if you take pictures you should have not taken.
+We will fully brief you on your expected behaviour in the DPRK.

 5. What currency is used in the DPRK?

 The local currency is the Korean Won.
 However, as a tourist you can only use Euros, Chinese Yuan or USD.
-Please take with you small change.
+Please take small change with you.

 6. Are things expensive in the DPRK?

 Your tour price includes all costs in North Korea.
-However, you will see that there are several things for sale such as local products, books, CDs, souvenirs, etc. Their prices are not rock bottom, but definitely much lower than that of Western goods.
+However, you will see that there are several things for sale such as local products, books, CDs, souvenirs, etc. Prices are not rock bottom, but definitely much lower than that of Western goods.
+When you contact us we will give you details on the amount for extra expenses and souvenirs that we recommend you to take when travelling to North Korea based on how long you will stay in the DPRK.

 7. Is there access to Western media in the DPRK?

 Hotel rooms all have Western channels, including BBC international.
-Local North Korean channels can also be seen.
+Local North Korean channels are also available.
+Please see our North Korea TV page for more information.

 8. Can I make phone calls abroad?